PowerChell/whitneywalker.acupuncture/content/page/why-acupuncture.md

 # Frequently Asked Questions

-**Does acupuncture really work for all these conditions?**
-Yes — acupuncture has been used for thousands of years and is supported by modern research for conditions like chronic pain, migraines, stress, and more.
-Every patient responds differently, and Whitney tailors treatment to your unique needs.

 **How many sessions will I need?**
 The number of treatments varies depending on your condition, health history, and goals.
 Some patients notice improvement after just one session, while others benefit from a series of treatments over several weeks.
 Whitney will create a personalized plan during your initial session.